devicehive/devicehive-python-device-simulator/README.md

 ## Configuration
 Each argument can be passed to script in three different ways:
-* Specified as command line argument (priority 1)
+* Specified as command line argument (priority 0)
-* Specified as environment variable (priority 2)
+* Specified as environment variable (priority 1)
-* Specified in config file (priority 3)
+* Specified in config file (priority 2)

-_Note: If argument specified in more than one place it will be used according to priority_
+_Note: If argument specified in more than one place it will be used according to priority._

 ### Available arguments
 * `devices` Number of devices to simulate.
 Default is 1.